solo-io/workshops/gloo-edge/gloo-edge/README.md

 ![Bookinfo Web Interface](images/1.png)

-Now, let's enable the httpbin route to be matched before bookinfo:
+Now, let's modify our Virtual Service to add a route for httpbin that matches it ahead of the bookinfo route.
+The httpbin route matches all requests that are prefixed with `/not-secured`.
+Then all other traffic (requests prefixed with `/`) is routed to bookinfo.

+Take special note of the fact that the order of the matchers is significant.
+If the `/` prefix route were placed first instead of `/not-secured`, then the `/not-secured` route would be unreachable.

 ```bash
 kubectl apply -f - <<EOF